Amphibious assault submarine: In the United States

 USS Sealion (SS-315) tested helicopter operations in 1956.

 The U.S. Navy has in the past also undertaken some preliminary design of submarine transports, but never the extent of the Soviet design efforts.

 In 1947, the Balao-class submarines USS Sealion (SS-315) and USS Perch (SS-313) were modified as "Submarine Transports", removing the torpedo tubes and forward engines to berth 123 troops or for alternative use as cargo space.
 The wardroom was redesigned for use as an operating room; the beam aft of the conning tower was extended, and a large watertight cylindrical chamber was installed abaft the conning tower to store amphibious landing equipment—including a tracked landing vehicle (LVT).
-An helicopter plaform was also insaled.
-The hangar and plateform were later removed and the submarines were decomissioned in the following years.
+A helicopter platform was also installed.
+The hangar and platform were later removed, and the submarines were decommissioned in the following years.

-In the 1950s a 10,000-ton submarine was proposed, 220 m long, and with a beam of 38 m.
+In the 1950s, a 10,000-ton submarine was proposed, 220 m long, and with a beam of 38 m.
 It was to carry 2,240 Marines, landing them using 'amphibious flying platforms' with an undefined propulsion method, supposed to move at 160 km/h.

-However, many older submarines have been refitted during US naval history into transport submarines, mainly for use in covert operations, i.e. special forces deployment.
+However, many older submarines have been refitted during US naval history into transport submarines, mainly for use in covert operations, i.e., special forces deployment.